Windwalker Monk PvP Rotation and Playstyle (Shadowlands / 9.0.2)

 PvP requires you to perform various actions in the course of a duel, match, or battleground: interrupting/silencing enemies, damaging them, bursting them down, defending yourself, keeping yourself alive, etc..
-It is a game mode that fully utilises your kit, especially spells that are rarely used in PvE.
+It is a game mode that fully utilizes your kit, especially spells that are rarely used in PvE.
 On this page, we go through all the spells you need to use in PvP as a Windwalker Monk, how you should use them, and we explain what your playstyle should be.

 This page is part of our Windwalker Monk PvP Guide.